gvwilson/sensibleadventures/cloudherd/cloudherd.md

 thin licks of smoke rising from their slate chimneys.
-Narrow streets wound between camel pens, vegetable plots, and racks laden with drying spiderwebs, and even from a distance Noxy could hear the soft musical clang of the wind chimes that hung by every door.
+Narrow streets wound between camel pens, vegetable plots, and racks laden with drying spiderwebs, and even from a distance Noxy could hear the soft musical clang of the windchimes that hung by every door.

 To the west the fortress wall dropped straight into a steep-sided gorge.
 A net woven from spider thread stretched over its top,